Jack84283/pyttsx/README.rst

 See http://pyttsx.readthedocs.org/ for documentation of the full API.

-the flollowing recording function is added by hick(http://blog.HickWu.com):
+the flollowing recording function is added by hick(http://blog.HickWu.com), for windows only:

 ::